 “I am very proud to say that we play a key role for GM Global Engineering, by designing vehicles and propulsion systems, manufacturing equipment and currently running at full capacity, supporting more than 20 global vehicle programs across various GM brands,” said President of GM Technical Center Korea, Roberto Rempel.
 “The Trailblazer has been a global success from the Korea engineering team, and the new C-CUV program will be a continued success,” he added.

 In addition, in early March, GM Korea showed the transformation progress of the GM Changwon plant, and said for the first time that the facility will manufacture “next-generation global crossovers,” anticipating that the first of them will be the new C-CUV program.
-As such, this indicates that the Changwon plant could simultaneously manufacture the new Chevy Seeker and the next-generation Chevy Trax that the automaker recently announced.
+As such, this indicates that the Changwon plant could simultaneously manufacture the new Chevy Seeker and the next-generation Chevy Trax that GM is scheduled to reveal later this year.

 The upcoming Chevy Seeker is expected to make its world debut later this year in China, where many of its features have been leaked by authorities, and will be manufactured for the domestic market.
-The crossover could then be presented internationally, exactly as happened with the Trailblazer that also made its world debut in China.
-Like the subcompact-plus model, the Seeker is based on the VSS-F platform.
+The crossover’s availability could expand to other regions, like the Trailblazer that also made its world debut in China.
+Like the subcompact Trailblazer, the Seeker is based on the VSS-F platform.